GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

 and with a decision on colors made, what remains is the layout.

-This redesign has four pages:
+At the time of writing, this redesign has four pages:
 [Home](/),
 [About](/about),
 [Interbuilder](/interbuilder),